ringcentral/engage-voice-api-docs/docs/routing/queues/queue-groups.md

 ## Retrieve a Single Queue Group

-Retrieving details for a single Queue Group using the `gateGroups` endpoint.
+Retrieve details for a single Queue Group using the `gateGroups` endpoint.

 ### Request